Valley Forge, York County, Pennsylvania

-Valley Forge is a village in the southwest corner of Springettsbury Township, York County, Pennsylvania, United States.
-The community is located just to the northeast of the city of York near the intersection of US Route 30 and North Sherman Street.
+Valley Forge is a village in the southwestern corner of Springettsbury Township, York County, Pennsylvania, United States.
+The community is located just to the northeast of the city of York near the intersection of U.S. Route 30 and North Sherman Street.
 Harley-Davidson's York plant is nominally located in Valley Forge.

 Two Valley Forges

 This Valley Forge is one of two communities in Pennsylvania with the same name.
-The other Valley Forge is roughly 70 mi east, in Montgomery County, Pennsylvania.
-The other village is the one associated with the pivotal winter encampment of the Continental Army during the American Revolutionary War.
+The other Valley Forge is roughly 70 mi east, in Montgomery County.
+The other village is that which is associated with the pivotal winter encampment of the Continental Army during the American Revolution.
 Since the Continental Congress spent that same winter in York, near this Valley Forge, there is room for confusion.
 The other Valley Forge is also the control city used on Interstate 76.

 Valley Forge is located at 39°59′00″N 76°42′31″W.